Recognition of the Informal Carer Status

 - In situations where the person receiving care resides in a municipality different from the one where the carer is residing, the competent health services of the residence area of the person receiving care are responsible for ensuring the necessary training adequate to the situation.

-- It is up to the health services to define the content and organisation of the training actions and specific information according to the activities to be carried out by the informal carer, identified in the Specific intervention plan for the carer (PIE), in cooperation with the social security services, where necessary.
+- It is up to the health services to define the content and organisation of the training actions and specific information according to the activities to be carried out by the informal carer, identified in the Specific intervention plan for the carer (PIE), in cooperation with the social security services, whenever necessary.

 Psychosocial support